HikariXuXu/IntroToML/README.md

 # IntroToML
-The code in the course of CSE417T at WashU.
+The code of WashU 2022 Spring CSE417T.